-Register • Value Direction Description SPC_ADJ LOAD 50000 write Loads the specified set of settings from the EEPROM.
+Register Register Value Direction Description SPC_ADJ SPC_ADJ_LOAD write Loads the specified set of settings from the EEPROM.
 The default settings are automatically loaded, when the driver is started. read Reads out, what kind of settings have been loaded last.
-SPC_ADJ SPC_ADJ_SAVE 50 write Stores the actual settings to the specified set in the EEPROM. read Reads out, what kind of settings have been saved last.
-ADJ_DEFAULT 0 Default settings, no user settings available
+SPC_ADJ SPC_ADJ_SAVE 50010 write Stores the actual settings to the specified set in the EEPROM.
+T read Reads out, what kind of settings have been saved last.
+ADJ_DEFAULT 0 D Default settings can be loaded only.
+These settings cannot be saved by the user.
+ADJ_USERO 1 User settings 0.
+This is a valid set for storing user offset settings to.

-If you want to make an offset and gain adjustment on all the channels and store the data to the ADJ_DEFAULT set of the EEPROM you can do this the way, the following example shows.
+If you want to make an offset adjustment on all the channels and store the data to the ADJ_USERO set of the EEPROM you can do this the way, the following example shows.

+'''

-SpcSetParam (hDrv, SPC_ADJ_AUTOADJ,ADJ_ALL); // Activate offset/gain adjustment on all channelsSpcSetParam (hDrv, SPC_ADJ_SAVE,ADJ_DEFAULT); // and store values to DEFAULT set in the EEPROM
+SpcSetParam (hDrv, SPC_ADJ_AUTOADJ, ADJ_ALL ); // Activate offset adjustment on all channels SpcSetParam (hDrv, SPC_ADJ_SAVE, ADJ_USER0); // and store values to USER0 set in the EEPROM

+'''

-When working with a modified calibration setting instead of the default ones, you may need to restore your calibration settings with the help of the SPC_ADJ_LOAD register as the following example shows.
+To work with these settings instead with the default ones at for example another day, you need to restore your user settings with the help pf the SPC_ADJ_LOAD register as the following example shows.

+'''

-SpcSetParam (hDrv, SPC_ADJ_LOAD, ADJ_DEFAULT); // and load values to DEFAULT set in the EEPROM
+SpcSetParam (hDrv, SPC_ADJ_LOAD, ADJ_USER0); // and load values to USER0 set in the EEPROM

+'''